-Nikon S3 with Motor, Jacobson Powercon Model (rare item of the week)
+Nikon S3 With Motor + Jacobson Powercon Model

 The Nikon S3 was introduced in 1958 as a less expensive version of the Nikon SP rangefinder.
 In fact, the two camera models are identical except for one feature, the viewfinder system.
 As opposed to the projected, moving frame lines used in the SP, the S3 has etched frame lines for only the 35, 50, and 105mm lenses.
 This eliminated the need for a second frosted window to illuminate the projected frame lines in the SP.